 Jack the Ripper Claims His Kill

 After these two murders, the London authorities received yet another letter written in red ink, allegedly signed by Jack the Ripper himself.
+This one read:

 “I was not codding, dear old Boss, when I gave you the tip.
 You’ll hear about saucy Jacky’s work tomorrow.
 Double event this time.
 Number one squealed a bit.
 Couldn’t finish straight off.
 Had not time to get ears for police.
 Thanks for keeping last letter back till I got to work again.